-So, have Maya and I been engaging in cultural appropriation?
+So, have Maya and I been engaging in cultural appropriation all these years?
 And which cultural forms are we making use of?
 The terms we need to make peace with are calling, permission, authenticity and community.

-After participating in several Dagara (West African) grief rituals led by Malidoma Some´at men’s conferences in the 1990s, it was quite clear to me that I was called to this important work.
-Maya speaks of her calling…Continue
+After participating in several Dagara (West African) grief rituals led by Malidoma Some´at men’s conferences in the 1990s, it was quite clear to me…Continue

 C.G.
 Jung wrote, "When a patient begins to feel the inescapable nature of his inner development, he may easily be overcome by a panic fear that he is slipping helplessly into some kind of madness that he can no longer understand" (The Philosophical Tree 1945/1954 CW 13, 325).
 When patients first enter depth psychotherapy, it's not uncommon that they are panic stricken.
 Their lives seem as if they are falling apart.
 "I'm tumbling down a deep hole, into an abyss," one person shared,…Continue

 C.G.
 Jung contended that our personalities are made up of a multitude of archetypes, Dr. Keiron Le Grice, Chair of the Jungian and Archetypal Studies program at Pacifica Graduate Institute, reminded me when he recently sat…Continue

 Added by Bonnie Bright on July 22, 2016 at 5:30pm — No Comments